chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_preinstall_server_and_network.rst

 * Hardware specification may increase or decrease depending on your usage.
 * Network, power, and cabling may change based on your environment

-Our goal is to deliver a maintainable, highly available, supportable Private Chef environment.
+Our goal is to deliver a maintainable, highly available, supportable |chef private| environment.